danilofuchs/FPGA_Dithering/README.md

 > Photos taken from my cellphone camera, pointed at a LCD screen with VGA input

+> These are low resolution as the board has severe memory limitations and this showcases the actual image size on the output display.
+Thus, grayscale images are larger as they require less bits per pixel.

 - ✔️ 2x2 Bayer Dithering
 - ✔️ 8-bit grayscale dithering to 1-bit BW
 - ✔️ 24-bit RGB dithering to 3-bit RGB